MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 `create_mesh` should allocate buffers and a BLAS descriptor, then queue the mesh as `Pending`.
 Do not create a private command encoder and submit per mesh.

-On the v30 lane, keep creation and build geometry variants paired: a BLAS created from `BlasGeometrySizeDescriptors::Triangles` must be built with `BlasGeometries::TriangleGeometries`.
+Keep creation and build geometry variants paired: a BLAS created from `BlasGeometrySizeDescriptors::Triangles` must be built with `BlasGeometries::TriangleGeometries`.
 The build call consumes iterators of references to `BlasBuildEntry` values and TLAS values; prepare stable per-frame entry storage rather than references to short-lived temporaries.
 Treat a size/build variant mismatch as a renderer bug before encoding.

 At frame start: